JstRelax/web-www-v2/content/why-our-work-matters/_index.en.md

 main:
   title: More text here
 ---
+## DIVD’s efforts are invaluable to society for several reasons

-### DIVD scans for both known ánd zero-day vulnerabilities.
+First of all, DIVD scans for both known ánd zero-day vulnerabilities.
 When vulnerable URLs or systems are detected, we send the owners of the website or system a notification email.

 Furthermore, DIVD is a CVE Numbering Authority (CNA), which means that when we identify new (previously unknown) vulnerabilities we can request the assignment of unique identifiers (CVEs).

-This is why the DIVD plays a crucial role in the global cybersecurity ecosystem.

-It complements the work of other CSIRTs by focusing on proactive vulnerability disclosure and awareness.
+Besides all this effort, DIVD complements the work of other CSIRTs by focusing on proactive vulnerability disclosure and awareness.
 This approach helps in preventing cyber attacks and contributes to a safer digital world.

-**DIVD’s efforts are invaluable to society for several reasons:**

-* Cybersecurity: DIVD plays a crucial role in identifying and mitigating cybersecurity threats, protecting both individuals and organizations from potential harm.
-* Awareness: By raising awareness about cybersecurity issues, DIVD helps educate the public and businesses on how to protect themselves online.
+In summary, DIVD plays a crucial role in identifying and mitigating cybersecurity threats, protecting both individuals and organizations from potential harm.
+By raising awareness about cybersecurity vulnerabilities and weaknesses, DIVD helps educate the public and businesses on how to protect themselves online.
-* Collaboration: DIVD collaborates with various stakeholders, including governments and private sectors, to enhance overall cybersecurity measures.
-* Innovation: Through research and development, DIVD contributes to the advancement of new technologies and strategies to combat cyber threats.
-* Support: DIVD provides support and resources to those affected by cyber incidents, helping them recover and strengthen their defenses.

-These efforts collectively contribute to a safer and more secure digital environment, benefiting society as a whole.